Do you dry up, go blank, or get tongue-tied in social or professional situations?

-Until a few years ago there was no stigma in being shy or socially awkward.
-But since the medical profession put social phobia on the map, lots of people began describe themselves as social anxious.
+Until a few years ago, there was no stigma in being shy or socially awkward.
+But since the medical profession put social phobia on the map, many people began describing themselves as socially anxious.
 They began to believe that there was something wrong with them mentally or emotionally.

-And I could see quite plainly that the people that were socially confident were achieving things that were a hopeless dream for me.
+And I could see quite plainly that the socially confident people were achieving things that were a hopeless dream for me.

 How I gained social confidence

-I didn’t know how to access my creative brain that would stop me overthinking and enable me to access the far wiser intutive intelligence that lived within mel
+I didn’t know how to access my creative brain that would stop me overthinking and enable me to access the far wiser intuitive intelligence that lived within me.

 When I discovered how to use and balance both my creative and analytic brains, then I really began to “make moves”!
 (This is what eventually became the name of my company to help other people achieve the same.)